VictorGoic0/The-Gauntlets-Designer/tasks.md

    - Added cleanup in sync effects to remove deleted objects from `localObjectPositions` and `localObjectTransforms`
    - Ensures Firestore is source of truth and local state is cleaned up when objects are deleted

-2. - [ ] Fix simultaneous drag conflict resolution

-   - Update `src/hooks/useObjectSync.js`
-   - Implement proper last-write-wins using server timestamps
-   - Ensure dragging same object by multiple users resolves correctly
-   - Most recent drag should win based on `lastModified` timestamp

-3. - [x] Add username/password authentication
+2. - [x] Add username/password authentication

    - Update `src/lib/firebase.js`
    - Add `signUpWithEmail(email, password, displayName)` function